ggoDeye/ghostlore-max-special-modifiers/CONFIGURATION_GUIDE.md

-# MaxSpecialModifiers Configuration Guide
+# MaxSpecialModifiers - User Guide

+## What This Mod Does

+This mod automatically maximizes the special implicit affixes on items with Keropok, Orang Bunian, and Awakened tags.
+You can configure which specific affixes are forced onto these items, giving you control over your gear progression.

-## Overview
+## Key Features

-The mod now supports a modular configuration system that allows you to configure which implicit affixes are forced for different item tag types (Keropok, Orang Bunian, Awakened, etc.).
+- **Automatic Maximization**: All special modifier affixes are set to their maximum possible values
+- **Configurable Affixes**: Choose which specific affixes are forced onto your items
+- **Three Item Types Supported**:
+  - Keropok items (13 available affixes)
+  - Orang Bunian items (17 available affixes)
+  - Awakened items (22 available affixes)
+- **Keropok Progression Control**: Custom 6-modifier completion system for Keropok items

 ## Configuration File Location